Monday, 12 October 2015

 svg.keyboard .labels{fill: black; font-family: Arial, sans-serif;}

 This is all of the style used for the in-line option style = default.
+The option style = red is only slightly more elaborate:

 svg.keyboard .whites{fill: #ffa; stroke:grey;}